grandady/salesdata_Exploration/README.md

   ### Column Dictionary

-1. Order Number: A unique identifier for each order placed by customers.
+1. Order Number: A unique identifier for each customer order.
 Essential for tracking and managing orders.

 2. Quantity Ordered: The number of units purchased in an order.
 Helps in inventory management and sales analysis.

 3. Price Each: The price per unit of the product sold.
-Important for calculating total sales and revenue.
+It is important for calculating total sales and revenue.

-4. Orderline Number: Sequence number of items in a particular order, which helps in organizing multi-item orders.
+4. Orderline Number: Sequence number of items in a particular order, which helps organize multi-item orders.

 5. Sales Order Date: The date when the order was placed.
 Useful for tracking sales trends and performance over time.